Peter Benjamin Graham: Peter Graham Gallery – Queensberry Street Gallery (Melbourne)

 During 1977, Graham collaborated with Noela Hjorth and the Victorian Printmakers' Group which at the time was lobbying for space in the Victorian Government's proposed Meatmarket Craft space.
 He was appointed to the Interim Committee in the formation stages of the Meatmarket Craft Centre and helped to draw up a plan for the establishment of an access workshop for Printmakers at the Meatmarket.
-As part of his involvement, he had set up a plate-graining service for artists and student Printmakers and became the manager of this facility.
+As part of his involvement, he set up a plate-graining service for artists and student Printmakers and became the manager of this facility.

 Victorian Printmakers' Workshop group show opened at The Queensberry Street Gallery by Professor Bernard Smith 26 July 1977.

 Graham closed his gallery in 1978 and transferred his workshop to a home studio in Canterbury (Melbourne) at the end of the year.